Lab Report Writing

 Other Guidelines

 Make sure your report is neat: typed, stapled or bound, pages are numbered, sections (above) are labeled and in order, no misspellings, no typos, font size 12 pt, margins of 1", 1.5 line spacing.
-Length of reports are usually 2 - 4 pages.
+Reports are usually 2 - 4 pages.

 Read the lab handout carefully several times and refer to it when you are doing your labs.
 Typically the lab handout will spell out what you must consider in your analysis.
 Make sure you address each question.